Public sector purchase programme (PSPP) - Questions & Answers

 Q3.4 To which entities do the 50% issuer and issue share limit apply?

-The 50% issuer and issue share limit apply to entities listed as “International or supranational institutions located in the euro area” on this page.
+The 50% issuer and issue share limit apply to entities listed as “International or supranational institutions located in the euro area”.
+See information on PSPP.
 Note that this list does not include eligible agencies located in the euro area.